 What to look for in a chocolate tour in Brussels before you book

-I learned a lot on the tour about the production of chocolate, the distinction between the varieties, and the history of Belgian chocolate making.
+Do not eat beforehand!
+Besides an empty stomach, you need a comfy pair of shoes as there’s a bit of walking (about 30 minutes).
 Despite being a chocolate lover, I felt that this chocolate walking tour of Brussels made me appreciate the chocolate that I eat.
 Similarly, it made me elevate my tastes a bit from Leonidas to…Neuhaus (progress!).

 Stops on our Belgian chocolate tour

 Leonidas was started in the 1900s by a Greek-American entrepreneur who started making chocolate after showing off his chocolate at the World’s Fair.
-He made the first mass produced chocolate for the masses.
+He made the first mass-produced chocolate for the masses.
 It remains a fixture of the chocolate world that can be found in many countries.

 This pharmacist turned chocolatier was the first to display chocolate in an elevated way.
 The original shop in the Royal Galleries was one of my favorite places to visit in Brussels.
 The shop is decorated like an old pharmacy although over the years, Neuhaus (a Swiss immigrant) and his family have experimented with yearly varieties that vary considerably.